Cincinnati Bearcats men's basketball: Xavier

 Cincinnati's main basketball rivalry is Xavier University.
 The two schools play annually in the Skyline Chili Crosstown Shootout.
-Cincinnati's record in the Shootout is 52–40, winning the most recent matchup in 2024.
+Cincinnati's record in the Shootout is 52–41, last winning the matchup in 2024.

 Louisville

 UC and Louisville were rivals, first playing in 1921, until the 2010–13 NCAA conference realignment put the contest on hiatus, as Louisville moved to the Atlantic Coast Conference on July 1, 2014.
 The rivalry has stretched over the span of four conferences from the Missouri Valley Conference, to the Metro Conference to Conference USA, and more recently in the Big East Conference, which in 2013 was renamed to the American Athletic Conference.
-The teams have faced off 99 times in series history, with Louisville leading the all-time series 53–43.
+The teams have faced off 101 times in series history, with Louisville leading the all-time series 53–43.
 Most notably, Louisville and Cincinnati faced each other twice over the course of the 2011-12 season.
 UC would upset then No. 17 ranked Louisville at home before facing off again in the 2012 Big East men's basketball tournament championship game, where Louisville would prevail 50–44.